tier4/AWSIM/docs/Components/Environment/AWSIMEnvironment/index.md

 # AWSIM Environment

-The following document describes the real-world environment simulation, used in AWSIM.
+The following document describes the environment simulated in AWSIM.

 ## Required Environment files

-AWSIM and Autoware requires the following three Environment files.
+AWSIM and Autoware requires the following three Environment files to work properly.

 |file|use|purpose|
 |:--|:--|:--|